 The flavor of Tempranillo wines depends on the regions where the grapes are grown.
 The terroir and the vineyard’s location affect the taste.
 The following are the various regions and the dominant flavors of Tempranillo wines.

-- Lisbon, Portugal – Tempranillos from this area has the dominant flavors of tobacco and black cherries.
+• Lisbon, Portugal – Tempranillos from this area have the dominant flavors of tobacco and black cherries.

 The Aroma of the Tempranillo Wine